pydantic/pydantic/docs/index.md

 So *pydantic* uses some cool new language features, but why should I actually go and use it?

 **plays nicely with your IDE/linter/brain**
 : There's no new schema definition micro-language to learn.
-If you know how to use python type hints, you know how to use *pydantic*.
+If you know how to use Python type hints, you know how to use *pydantic*.
 Data structures are just instances of classes you define with type annotations, so auto-completion, linting, [mypy](usage/mypy.md), IDEs (especially [PyCharm](pycharm_plugin.md)), and your intuition should all work properly with your validated data.